Speech-to-speech models

 RAG for every querydocument mode is not supported and implicitly switched toRAG via doc_search toolmode. -

-For multi-agent topologies real-time model should be configured for the “main” agent (that starts the conversation).
+For multi-agent topologies speech-to-speech model should be configured for the “main” agent (that starts the conversation).
 This model will be used for the complete conversation and LLM configuration in sub-agents will be ignored.

 -

-Real-time models generate significantly more output tokens than regular models, because they output audio stream.
+Speech-to-speech models generate significantly more output tokens than textual models, because they output audio stream.
 Therefore you will typically need to make sure that the Max output tokens parameter in your agent configuration screen is set to a value of 1,000 or higher.

 -

-The following advanced configuration parameters are not supported when real-time models are used:
+The following advanced configuration parameters are not supported when speech-to-speech models are used:

 -